Myriad-Dreamin/typst.ts/README.md

   </a>
 </p>

 `typst.ts` is a project dedicated to bring the power of [Typst](https://github.com/typst/typst) to the world of JavaScript.
-In short, it provides an `typst::World` implementation and several exporters to help compile and render your Typst document.
+In short, it provides an `typst::World` implementation and several exporters to help compile and render your Typst document inside _Browser Environment_.
 In the scope of server-side rendering collaborated by
 $\textcolor{#3c9123}{\textsf{server}}$ and $\textcolor{#0074d9}{\textsf{browser}}$, there would be a data flow like this:

 <p align="center">